Strategy framework 2022-2025

 • Strengthening the funding base of programmes with at least one major funder providing foundational support supplemented by project grants and a corporate partnership program.

-• Raising substantial fundsfor a new initiative on the United States aimed at building a more balanced alliance with a polarised America focused on the Indo-Pacific and a new initiative on China, designed to understand how its internal debates could challenge our world.
+• Raising substantial funds for a new Programme on the United States aimed at building a more balanced alliance with a polarised America focused on the Indo-Pacific and a new initiative on China, designed to understand how its internal debates could challenge our world.

 • Raise fresh resources to develop new work strands on geo-economics, geo- technology, geopolitics of climate and demography

-• Grow flexible, unrestricted funding from individual donors by expanding the circle of ECFR Ambassadors and creating a vehicle that “makes small gifts count”.
+• Grow flexible, unrestricted funding by expanding the circle of ECFR Ambassadors and creating a vehicle that “makes small gifts count”.

 2. A vision for ECFR as a first-in-class organisation that utilises innovative in-person and virtual programming formats, allows flexible working patterns that nurture our community and promote organisational resilience by: